-- Puerto Rican Nightjar (Caprimulgus noctitherus)
+- Puerto Rican Nightjar (Caprimulgus noctitherus) - Mottled Coqui (Eleutherodactylus eneidae) - Peregrine Falcon (Falco peregrinus tundrius) - Brown Pelican (Pelecanus occidentalis) - St. Thomas Prickly-ash (Zanthoxylum thomasianum)

-- Leatherback Sea Turtle (Dermochelys coriacea)

-- Mottled Coqui (Eleutherodactylus eneidae)

-- Hawksbill Sea Turtle (Eretmochelys imbricata)

-- Eugenia woodburyana

-- Red bat (Lasiurus borealis)

-- Brown Pelican (Pelecanus occidentalis)

-- Polystichum calderonense

-- Bariaco (Trichilia triacantha)

-- Varronia bellonis syn.
-Cordia bellonis

-A site inspection on August 11, 2023 found the parcel is situated in a rural area.
-The property is used for agricultural production and the lot consists of a mix of cleared, agricultural, and forested areas.
-The project area is barren and ground cover.
+A site inspection on June 12, 2023 found the parcel is situated in a rural area.
+The property is used for residential and agricultural production and the lot consists of a mix of cleared, and forested areas.
+The proposed project area consists of open pasture lawn.
 Representative photographs of the subject property are included in the Environmental Field Assessment Photographic Log.
-Although the review area does contain trees that could provide potentially suitable habitat to one or more federal- and state-listed species, inspectors did not observe any suitable ground or vegetative habitat, individuals, or nests for any listed species at either of the proposed project location options.
-Furthermore, no tree or vegetation removal is planned to occur.
-There is no critical habitat for any species found within the subject property based on the USFWS and Puerto Rico State Wildlife Action Plan_a Ten Year Review databases.
+The review area does contain trees that could provide suitable habitat to multiple federal- and state-listed species; however, no tree or vegetation removal is planned to occur, and inspectors did not observe any suitable ground or vegetative habitat, individuals, or nests for any listed species at the proposed project location.
+There is no critical habitat for any species found within the subject property based on the USFWS and Puerto Rico State Wildlife Action Plan a Ten Year Review databases.

-Based on agency data and site observations, this review concludes that the installation of the new water well and generator on the parcel will result in no effect to all federally protected species and no impact to all state protected species with the potential to occur in the area.
+Based on agency data and site observations, this review concludes that the installation of the new generator and associate concrete pad will result in no effect to all state and federally protected species with the potential to occur in the area.